-- The audit committee chair when non-audit fees are greater than audit and audit-related fees paid to the auditor for more than one year in a row (in which case we will also recommend against the authority to appoint the auditor and set its fees).
+• The audit committee chair when non-audit fees are greater than audit and audit-related fees paid to the auditor for more than one year in a row (in which case we will also recommend against the authority to appoint the auditor and set its fees).
 For the purposes of this test, we consider audit-related fees to be those that are pursuant to legislation or for the audit of pension schemes, for example.
-Further, we are mindful of fees for one-time corporate finance transactions and due diligence work related to IPOs, mergers, acquisitions or disposals, and we may grant one-time exceptions when these fees make up a significant portion of the year's non-audit work. - An audit committee member who sits on an excessive number of audit committees.21
+Further, we are mindful of fees for one-time corporate finance transactions and due diligence work related to IPOs,

-18 Guidance on Audit Committees.
+&lt;sup>19 Guidance on Audit Committees.
 Financial Reporting Council.
 April 2016.

-19 Competition & Markets Authority Statutory Audit Services for Large Companies Market Investigation Order 2014.
+&lt;sup>20 Competition & Markets Authority Statutory Audit Services for Large Companies Market Investigation Order 2014.